thiswillbeyourgithub/wdoc/README.md

 * I sometimes use it to summarize a documents then go straight to asking questions about it, all in the same command.

 ## Features
-* **Advanced RAG system**: first the documents are retrieved using embedding, then a weak LLM model is used to tell which of those document is not relevant, then the strong LLM is used to answer the question using each individual remaining documents, then all relevant answers are combined into a single short markdown-formatted answer.
+* **Advanced RAG**: first the documents are retrieved using embedding, then a weak LLM model is used to tell which of those document is not relevant, then the strong LLM is used to answer the question using each individual remaining documents, then all relevant answers are combined into a single short markdown-formatted answer.
 It even supports a special syntax like "QE // QA" were QE is a question used to filter the embeddings and QA is the actual question you want answered.
+* **Advanced summary**: Instead of unusable high level points, compress the reasonning, arguments, though process etc of the author into an easy to skim markdown file.
 * **Multiple LLM providers**: OpenAI, Mistral, Claude, Ollama, Openrouter, etc. Thanks to [litellm](https://docs.litellm.ai/).
 * **Private LLM**: take some measures to make sure no data leaves your computer and goes to an LLM provider: no API keys are used, all `api_base` are user set, cache are isolated from the rest etc.
 * **Many tasks**: See [Supported tasks](#Supported tasks).